How to Transfer Files from Phone to Laptop without USB

 For most users, a USB cable is a go-to tool to transfer data from a smartphone to a computer or vice versa.
-But sometimes, you don't have a USB cable at hand or maybe, the USB drivers are not working properly on your PC.
+But sometimes, you don't have a USB cable, or the USB drivers are not working correctly on your PC.

 That doesn't stop you from sharing the files when needed.
-Thanks to leaps in technology, you have tons of ways at your disposal to transfer data between your devices without using a data transfer cable.
-Here are a few proven methods on how to transfer files from phone to laptop without USB that work on all Android phones.
+Thanks to technological leaps, you have many ways to transfer data between your devices without using a data transfer cable.
+Here are a few proven methods to transfer files from phone to laptop without USB that work on all Android phones.

-Looking for the easiest way how to transfer files from a phone to a laptop without USB?
-Look no further as AirDroid Personal offers all the exciting features you need to share unlimited data between phone and PC/latop.
+Are you looking for the easiest way to transfer files from a phone to a laptop without a USB?
+Look no further, as AirDroid Personal offers all the exciting features to share unlimited data between phone and PC/laptop.

-Compared to other methods in the list, AirDroid Personal supports all types of files including photos, videos, contacts, documents, and more.
+Compared to other methods in the list, AirDroid Personal supports all types of files, including photos, videos, contacts, documents, and more.
 More so, it promises cross-platform data transfer at a lightning-fast speed.
-Now, you can move files between Android, iPhone, Windows, and Mac with minimum hassles.
+You can move files between Android, iPhone, Windows, and Mac with minimum hassles.

 Here are some more advanced features you'd expect from its premium version:

-- Offers a one-click procedure to transfer files from phone to laptop without USB.
+- Quickly transfer files from Android/iPhone to laptop wirelessly.

 - The app supports cross-platform data transfer.

 - Compatibility with all types of data, including photos, videos, music, files, apps, etc.

 - Send files between PC and mobile via AirDroid Web.